Guides

 Hold off when you get a 429

-We enforce rate limits for every application that attempts to access Open RSS feed content, including RSS readers, but we don't use any custom rate limiting responses.
-Instead, the server simply responds with a 429 status code to indicate that we'd like for your app to slow down the frequency of its requests.
+We enforce rate limits for every application that attempts to access Open RSS feed content, including RSS readers.
+When rate limited, the server simply responds with a 429 status code to indicate that we'd like for your app to slow down the frequency of its requests.
 The response will contain a Retry-After header with a value that tells you how long (in seconds) you'll need to wait before making another request to an Open RSS feed.

 For instance, here's an example response indicating too many requests to a feed are being made, but can be retried after 300 seconds.